david672orford/tech-for-teaching/software/ffmpeg/index.md

  **-c copy** copy the audio and video information unchanged.
 This preserves the quality and leaves the compression method the same.

+### Reencode a Video File

+ $ ffmpeg -i movie.mp4
+   _video options_
+   _audio_options_
+   movie_out.mp4

+These video options will produce a high-quality result:

+   -c:v libx264 -profile:v high -level 4.1 -preset slow -pix\_fmt yuv420p -crf 25

+These audio options are good, but they require an FFmpeg compiled from source:

+   -c:a libfdk\_acc -profile:a aac\_he -ar 48000

+These options are known to work with the FFmpeg supplied with Ubuntu 18.04:

+   -strict experimental -c:a aac -ar 48000